-It often leads to students continuing with their artistic studies at third level where they can specialise in one of two broad areas; Fine Art (painting, sculpting or printmaking) or Design eg. fashion, graphic, interior or furniture design.
-Studying art can also be beneficial to those wishing to pursue a career in architecture.
+It often leads to students continuing with their artistic studies at third level where they can specialise in one of two broad areas; Fine Art; Eg. painting, sculpture or printmaking or Design Eg. fashion, graphic, interior or furniture design, set design for stage and film.
+Studying art can also be beneficial to those wishing to pursue a career in architecture or art therapy.